Skip to main content

 For test cards, simulators, and other sandbox testing options, visit Getting Started with Sandbox Testing.

-When you’re ready to deploy your payment page to a production environment follow the steps below:
+When you’re ready to deploy your payment page to the production environment, follow the steps below:

 1. Update the PayFields Domain from sandbox to production (remove test- from the URL subdomain):